 Remove from the oven and place on a large wooden cutting board or other solid work surface.
 Break the coconut apart with a hammer.
 Rinse the coconut meat and slice the coconut into small pieces (no need to break the shell away from the meat).

 Place the coconut pieces and the reserved coconut water in a blender and blend until finely chopped.

 Put the chopped coconut into a glass bowl with the 4 cups of boiling water.
 Cover the bowl and let it sit for 30-45 minutes.

 Using a strainer or cheesecloth, strain the mixture into another bowl.
 This is your milk.
-You should have enough for 3 treatments.
-Store in the refrigerator for up to 2 weeks.
+You should have enough for three treatments.
+Store in the refrigerator for up to two weeks.